-Authorship: No one knows who wrote the epistle of Hebrews and remains anonymous.
+Authorship: The authorship of the epistle of Hebrews remains anonymous.
 Most scholars assume the authorship to Apostle Paul.
-It seems the author was a Jew and knew Jewish traditions and customs.
+It seems the author was a Jew who knew the Jewish traditions and customs.
 The language and the personal reference to Timothy may attribute the authorship to Paul (13:23).
 Others consider that Barnabas or Apollos or Luke might have written this epistle.
 Regarding the authorship of Hebrews, Origen of Alexandria wrote, "Who the author of this epistle is, only God truly knows”.
 But scholars suggest that there is abundance of evidence from the early church history that Hebrews was a part of the biblical canon and quoted widely by the early church fathers.
 There has been little question throughout the centuries about the authenticity and validity of the epistle of Hebrews.

 Readership: The earliest manuscript shows that this epistle was written "To Hebrews".
 They were first century Jewish Christians who were in danger of returning to Judaism to escape persecution.
 Judaism was a legal religion and Christianity was not.
-These readers were second generation Christians who were confirmed in their faith in Christ by apostles (2:3).
+These readers were second generation Christians (2:3).
 They were not poor (10:34).
 So it seems they were not located in Palestine.
 The author closes the epistle by stating that "Those from Italy greet you"(13:24).
 It implies that Italians outside of Italy were sending greetings back home.
 So we conclude that Rome was the destination of this epistle.
 Another possibility is that Hebrews was written from Rome to scattered Jewish believers in the Roman Empire.